+"

 II.
 Justification

 The requirements for manipulation devices and manipulation strategies are now proposed for inclusion in Level 1A and Level 2 of UN Regulation No. 154.
 This requires a series of changes throughout the Regulation, including new definitions, new approval requirements and a new Annex C2.
 The requirements were previously included in UN Regulation No. 83 and a Supplement to that Regulation has therefore been prepared to remove them from there.